jacar0812/azure-network-protocols/README.md

 - Remote Desktop (RDP) is used to connect to the virtual machines and it is one type of traffic observed in Wireshark
 - Various Command-Line Tools
 - Various Network Protocols (SSH, RDH, DNS, HTTP/S, ICMP) are observed in Wireshark as both VMs communicate with each other under various commands
-- Wireshark (Protocol Analyzer) is network traffic analyzer used to observe the different types of traffic being sent between VMs
+- Wireshark (Protocol Analyzer) is a network traffic analyzer used to observe the different types of traffic being sent between VMs

 <h2>Operating Systems Used </h2>